2alin/performance-tests/README.md

 # performance-tests
-testing performance of different js methods
+A series of tests to compare the performance of some JS methods under certain circumstances.